nguyenkimhang1206/Olist-E-commerce/README.md

 ### Goal

-- **Sales dashboard:** to provide a detailed and timely overview of key sales metrics for each month, facilitating informed decision-making and tactical adjustments.
+- **Sales dashboard:** to provide a detailed and timely overview of key sales metrics on a monthly basis, facilitating informed decision-making and tactical adjustments.
 - **Customer dashboard:** to provide a comprehensive view of customer metrics and behavior on a monthly basis, enabling data-driven marketing strategies and campaign optimization.
-- **Delivery dashboard:**  to provide a detailed and actionable view of delivery performance metrics, enabling efficient management of logistics and operational processes.
+- **Delivery dashboard:**  to provide a detailed and actionable view of delivery performance metrics on a monthly basis, enabling efficient management of logistics and operational processes.

 ## 2. Dataset Structure